 By the same token, major requirements and the time to completion will also vary by school.
 In most cases, however, an undergraduate can earn a Bachelor’s in Hospitality degree by completing 120 credits within four years of full-time study.
 Some schools may offer accelerated programs in which students may graduate within a shorter period.
 However, due to the nature of the industry, keep in mind that internships, practicum experiences, and experiential learning are often required and thus can extend the time needed to graduate.
 Regardless of the specific program you choose, we hope that the above list of the best affordable colleges for a hospitality degree provides a helpful starting point as you begin the search for a college or university.

-This concludes our ranking of the top 15 best affordable colleges for a hospitality degree in 2019.
+This concludes our ranking of the top 15 best affordable colleges for a hospitality degree.

 Other Rankings of Interest: